sous-chefs/docker/README.md

 ```

 #### Properties
 - `version` - The desired version of docker.
-Unused when specifying source.
+Used to calculate source.
 - `source` - Path to network accessible Docker binary.
+Ignores version
 - `checksum` - SHA-256

 ## docker_installation_script